-records(has annotation=None)

-Returns the records corresponding to the weak label matrix.

-Parameters has_annotation (Optional [bool]) - If True, return only the records that have an annotation.
+- records(has_annotation: Optional[bool] = None) \rightarrow List[rubrix.client.models.TextClassificationRecord] Returns the records corresponding to the weak label matrix. - Parameters has_annotation (Optional[bool]) If True, return only the records that have an annotation.
 If False, return only the records that have NO annotation.
 By default, we return all the records.